 This procedure is an alternative to open surgery.
 It blocks blood vessels to cut off blood flow to an affected area.

-Your doctor may recommend EE if you suffer from one of the following conditions:
+Your doctor may recommend EE if you experience one of the following conditions:

-- brain aneurysms—bulging weak spots in the walls of blood vessels in the brain
+- brain aneurysms, which are bulging weak spots in the walls of blood vessels in your brain

-- tumors such as uterine fibroids—can be shrunk by blocking their blood flow
+- tumors, such as uterine fibroids, which can be shrunk by blocking their blood flow

 - abnormal growths in your circulatory system